 Because each patient and family has different needs, a dedicated hospice team is assigned to each specific patient and is available 24 hours a day, 7 days a week.
 The team works closely with the patient's medical director to create a care plan driven by the needs and wishes of the patient, family and other loved ones.

-Additional care may be provided by chaplains, volunteers, registered dieticians, and therapists.
+Additional care may be provided by chaplains, volunteers, registered dietitians, and therapists.